ianlessa/product-search/README.md

 #### Integration Tests
 ###### [▲ Tests](#Tests)

-Since the integration tests perform operations in the database you should configure the access to it
+Since the integration tests performs operations in the database you should configure the access to it
 in the same way as described on the [Database Settings](#database-settings) section.
 However, the configurations must be made at the [phpunit.xml](phpunit.xml) file, located on the project root.
 The `<php>` section of the xml follows the same principle of the [config.json](app/config/config.json) file: